joshbegley/nyt-latest/README.md

 `The Justice Department said it likely did not have legal grounds for capital punishment in the case of a man accused of killing Melissa Hortman, a Minnesota legislator, and her husband.`\
 https://www.nytimes.com/2026/06/08/us/vance-boelter-death-penalty-minnesota-hortman.html

-**Judge Throws Out Policy Imposing $100,000 Fees for Skilled Worker Visas**\
+**Judge Throws Out Trump Administration’s Policy Imposing $100,000 Fees for H-1B Visas**\
-`The ruling voided “in its entirety” a policy from September requiring companies to pay $100,000 fees for H1-B visa petitions.`\
+`The ruling voided “in its entirety” a policy from September requiring companies to pay $100,000 fees for H-1B visa petitions.`\
 https://www.nytimes.com/2026/06/08/us/politics/judge-visa-skilled-workers-fee-trump.html

 **Who Is Ahead in Maine's 1st Congressional District?**\